ebruchez/public/Reading/2013-10 - The Organ.md

 ## Introduction

 - origin: far back into antiquity
 - v: "The piano keyboard, for instance, derives directly from that of the Graeco-Roman organ, and the position of the hands on that primitive manual probably contributed in no small measure to the evolution of polyphonic music."
+  #keyboard
 - invented by engineer
 - invention not gradual: inventor Alexandrian Greek Ktesibios
     - true creator of the instrument
-    - keyboard with springs
+    - keyboard with springs #keyboard
 - "hydraulic instrument" is a confusing term
 - scientific approach to historical research
 - previous works